Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 5. **Completeness**: Ensure comprehensive coverage of technical requirements, particularly regarding character interactions and economic models.
 6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
 7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.
+8. **Quality Assessment**: Include a dedicated section for quality assessment criteria to guide evaluations effectively.

+## Findings from Initial Assessment
+- **Strengths**: The specifications document outlines key deliverables and quality metrics effectively.
+- **Areas for Improvement**: The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.
+- **Recommendations**: Provide more detailed examples in the style guide to enhance clarity and understanding.

+### Quality Assessment Criteria
+1. **Narrative Engagement**: Evaluate the ability of the narrative to captivate and maintain reader interest.
+2. **Technical Accuracy**: Ensure that all technical elements are accurately represented and validated against credible sources.
+3. **Character Development**: Assess the depth and growth of characters throughout the narrative.
+4. **Thematic Clarity**: Verify that the themes are clearly articulated and resonate throughout the story.
+5. **Completeness**: Ensure comprehensive coverage of technical requirements, particularly regarding character interactions and economic models.
+6. **Consistency**: Maintain consistent terminology and naming conventions throughout the document.
+7. **Clarity of Objectives**: Ensure that project objectives are clearly defined and measurable.

 ### Immediate Quality Issues
 - **Inconsistencies in Character Development**: